vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 2 - Query for properties using the ADT Explorer

-A key limitation of the **ADT Explorer** is is that it is designed to render a graph and the primary display cannot show the results for queries that return just properties.
+A key limitation of the **ADT Explorer** is that it is designed to render a graph and the primary display cannot show the results for queries that return just properties.
 In this task, you will learn how it is possible to see the results of such queries without resorting to coding solutions.

 1. To run a valid query that returns just a property, enter the following query and click **Run Query**: